-There’s a specific protocol to shopping at the Burlingame Goodwill Outlet:
+Here are some helpful hints for shopping at the Burlingame Goodwill Outlet:

 It’s easy to get carried away because everything looks like a bargain when you shop by the pound.
 In a frenzy, I started stocking piling a bunch of kids clothes for Trevor.
 Never mind that they weren’t his size and it would take years for him to grow into them.
-Its only $1.79 a pound!
+It’s only $1.79 a pound!
 I quickly sobered up and put it all back.
 At the end of my visit, I bought 3 items I knew I would wear with regularity.

 Check out this slouchy sweater.
 It’s hard to tell in this picture, but this sweater drapes beautifully on the body and has a luscious hand feel.